AI4Finance-Foundation/FinRL_Podracer/README.md

 # Design Principles

-  + **Be Pythonic** Quant traders, data scientists and machine learning engineers are familiar with the open source Python ecosystem: its programming model, and its tools, e.g., NumPy.
+  + **Be Pythonic**: Quant traders, data scientists and machine learning engineers are familiar with the open source Python ecosystem: its programming model, and its tools, e.g., NumPy.

-  + **Put researchers and algorithmic traders first** Similar to PyThorch, we would like to support researchers to mannually control the execution of the codes, empowering them to improve the performance over automatical libraries.
+  + **Put researchers and algorithmic traders first**: Similar to PyThorch, we would like to support researchers to mannually control the execution of the codes, empowering them to improve the performance over automatical libraries.

-  + **Lean development of algorithimc strategies** It is better to have an elegant (may be slightly incomplete) solution than a comprehensive but complex and hard to follow design, e.g., RLlib.
+  + **Lean development of algorithimc strategies**: It is better to have an elegant (may be slightly incomplete) solution than a comprehensive but complex and hard to follow design, e.g., RLlib.
 It allows fast code iteration.

 # Code Structure